Liam-RA-Fisher/Single-Door-Raspberry-Pi-Security-System/README.md

 2. Sign in and authentification to Google Drive is prompted
 3. System is then on but not armed
 4. Upon button press, password to arm is requested
-    1. If password was wrong, three tries are allowd until alarm sounds and text alert is sent
+    1. If password was wrong, three tries are allowed until alarm sounds and text alert is sent
 5. If password is correct system is active
 6. If door sensor is triggered
     1. Audio alarm sounds
-    2. security cam activated
+    2. Security cam activated
     3. Text alert sent via sms
     4. Security footage uploaded to Google Drive
 7. System disarming happens the same way as arming